 A better me makes a better world

-You follow the professional masterclass for a minimum of 18 credits; this includes the basic module of Design for Impact and 2 impact projects.
-You can then complement the master class with other impact projects or modules, with an impact internship or with an international impact field trip up to 30 credits.
+You follow the professional masterclass for a minimum of 18 credits; this includes the basic module of Design for Impact and 1 impact project.
+You can then complement the master class with other impact projects or modules, with an impact internship or with an international impact field trip up to 30 credits (half-time).

 Other practical information such as cost price, SME portfolio, assessment can be found at the bottom of this page (or via the page menu under 'Start').